An overview of our school Curriculum

 Long and medium term planers 2023-24

-Each term the children in years 1-6 complete a passport to learning project.
+Each term the children in years 1-6 are given the opportunity to complete a passport to learning project.
 These can either be based around our termly topics or on the children's interests and hobbies.
 Children therefore have a degree of freedom as to how they respond to the topic they have been given.
-It is expected that the children complete their projects as independently as possible and bring them in at the end of each term to display at the open afternoon.
+It is expected that the children complete their projects as independently as possible and are encouraged to bring them in at the end of each term to display at the open afternoon.
 They can then be shared with our visitors and other children in the class.

 Alongside this, children are also expected to practise their spellings and times tables regularly and ensure that they read their school accelerated reader book.